Autechre: Influences

 A wide variety of influences have been noted as discernible in Autechre's music.
 The duo's roots in tagging, early hip-hop and electro music, and b-boy culture in general are still evident, with many reviews noting hip-hop rhythms—sometimes heavily obscured or processed, and sometimes explicit even in later work.
 All of Autechre's live webcasts have featured large amounts of early hip-hop and electro.
 In a review of Oversteps, The Wire noted "Treale" as being "a reminder of Booth and Brown's musical apprenticeship as teenage B-boys".

-As Autechre's music and studio setup evolved, reviews started to note influences from farther afield; experiments in and generative synthesis, musique concrète, and FM synthesis drew comparisons with Iannis Xenakis, Karlheinz Stockhausen and Bernard Parmegiani from critics such as Paul Morley.
+As Autechre's music and studio setup evolved, reviews started to note influences from farther afield; experiments in generative synthesis, musique concrète and FM synthesis drew comparisons with Iannis Xenakis, Karlheinz Stockhausen and Bernard Parmegiani from critics such as Paul Morley.
 The group have mentioned musique concrète composers Tod Dockstader and Edgard Varèse as influences.
 Autechre also cite Coil as a major influence, with an unfinished collaboration of unknown completeness occurring around the release of LP5 and EP7.
 Chris Richards of The Washington Post stated in 2015 that Autechre create "some of the most complicated music you could ever hope to drown in" and are "recognized as pioneers in experimental music".
-Autechre’s work has been described as “music that sounds like it designed itself, with audio fractals that change constantly like living organisms.”
+Autechre's work has been described as "music that sounds like it designed itself, with audio fractals that change constantly like living organisms".

+While accepting her British Dance Act award at the Brit Awards 2025, Charli XCX shouted Autechre out in her speech, among other dance acts she had been influenced by.

 Recording

 Booth and Brown record tracks collaboratively, but in separate studios with identical software and equipment.
-The process, as Booth describes in a 2020 interview with the New York Times, involves one sending a track to another, which is sent back with revisions before it is deemed finished.
-Brown remarks that, although they "behave differently, we sometimes try to achieve the same goal, but with greatly differing approaches (as) we really do get off on the fact that we’re on the same page most of the time.”
+The process, as Booth describes in a 2020 interview with The New York Times, involves one sending a track to another, which is sent back with revisions before it is deemed finished.
+Brown remarks that, although they "behave differently, we sometimes try to achieve the same goal, but with greatly differing approaches (as) we really do get off on the fact that we're on the same page most of the time."